TEAPP-team/Backend/README.md

 #### Get All Teahouses Data

-Get the data for all tea shops.
+Returns a json collection of data for all teahouses

 ##### Endpoint